cp-psource/psecommerce/dev-readme.txt

 * Enhance: Allow to deselect default variation in product edit screen
 * Enhance: Remove extra fields from checkout
 * Enhance: Users will not be able to order without filling out all required fields on checkout
-* Enhance: Add prefixes to css styles so they do not affect non PSeCommerce pages
+* Enhance: Add prefixes to css styles so they do not affect non MarketPress pages
 * Fix: Shipping tax calculated incorrectly
 * Fix: PHP notices when creating variations
 * Fix: Wrong symbol for Turkish Lira
 * Fix: Tax settings for Canada not being applied correctly
 * Fix: Error when adding coupon code on checkout page
-* Fix: Error when creating global PSeCommerce pages on multisite
+* Fix: Error when creating global MarketPress pages on multisite
 * Fix: Product page with variations will not auto select the first variation by default
 * Fix: Inability to deselect default variation for a product
 * Fix: Wrong sale price on products page for variable products